This post was updated on May 24, 2017 to reflect information from Drybar’s 2017 FDD (Item 7).

 10. Office Equipment, Supplies, Accessories, and Customer Touchpoints: $3,000 to $6,000

 - Includes items such as containers, trashcans, office equipment, kitchen equipment/supplies, food service items, opening food inventory, calculators, desk supplies, and office consumables.

 11. Computer Hardware and Software: $24,000 to $50,000

 - Includes the cost of the equipment for the data rack for music, movie, and network security, laptop, iMac computers, television monitors, cameras, printer, router, Wi-Fi, SPABOOKER point-of-sale equipment, and costs of installation and wiring.

 - Includes the cost of purchasing shampoos, conditioners, styling products, brushes, blow dryers, and other items used to provide services.
-Also includes initial inventory of products intended for retail sale.
+Also includes initial inventory of products intended for merchandising and retail sale.

 - Beginning two months prior and continuing through the date six months after the opening of your shop, you shall invest in grand opening promotions.
 The marketing investment may include the costs for a local public relations firm, gratis blowouts, digital marketing, billboard/signage advertising, magazine or newspaper advertising, and strategic partnerships

 15. Marketing and Promotional Inventory: $4,000 to $6,000

 16. Business Licenses, Permits, etc.: $500 to $2,000

 - These figures represent the cost of hiring an attorney to assist you in evaluating the franchise opportunity, negotiating your lease, and in forming a business entity; and accountants’ cost of setting up a new business.